pi5/CMSC684/README.md

 3. Flash 3 IRIS motes with ids 0, 1 and 2.

-4. Node 0 is becomes the base station and nodes 1 and 2 are explorer and follower respectively
+4. Node 0 plays role of the base station and nodes 1 and 2 are explorer and follower respectively

 5. Run maze_solve.py